emrah-ertan/yhys/README.md

 ![Tfidf Accuracy](img/Figure_1.png)
 ![Count Vectorizer Accuracy](img/Figure_2.png)

 In addition to these results, the deep neural network model trained with the FastText and Doc2Vec methods remained at approximately 0.78 and 0.82 accuracy values, respectively.
 Therefore, the use of 'Tfidf' and 'Count Vectorizer' vectorization methods is more accurate.
-Additionally, the 'confusion matrix' values obtained after the training are as follows:
+Additionally, the 'confusion matrix' values obtained after the training are as follows (Vectorization for LSTM was implemented with the Embedding layer):

 **Logistic Regression**
 <p float="left">